-48 2023/24 Welsh Government grant funding allocations totals £0.854m.
-A breakdown of grant funding, for 2023/24, is detailed below.
-All grants are carefully monitored throughout the financial year to identify any variances and to enable remedial action to be taken.
+The total of 2023/24 Welsh Government grant funding allocations is £0.854m, which is analysed below.
+All grants are carefully monitored throughout the financial year, to identify any variances and to enable remedial action to be taken.
+No variances are forecast.